-Legal education for youth and the laws of Canada and the law reform process is extremely important.
+Legal education for the laws of Canada and the law reform process are paramount.
 But we need to also be teaching our youth about the role that international law is increasingly playing in our global world.
-We have no real mechanisms for global governance.
+We have no real mechanisms for global governance, fiscally or otherwise.
 The youth of today are going to be the leaders and participants and global citizens of tomorrow who will make those decisions, hopefully not just carrying out the ones that we make today.
-This project is designed for interactive learning of youth about aspects of international law and governance that will impact on their future.
-We propose curricula and social media focused on international legal education for youth.

 The objectives are simple: Research and develop educational material in youth friendly formats (print and web based with links to YouTube, Facebook and Podcasts) that will educate them about issues of international law and the rule of law and our obligations as Canadian citizens in a global world to implement international law at home and abroad.

 By the end of this project we will have:

 • The completed study guide for BC high schools

 • Have held focus groups with our advisory committee and high school youth

 • Incorporated the recommendations from above committees into the final product

 • A study guide adaptable to high schools that will be branded as a BC product – International Women's Right's Project; Faculty of Education at the University of Victoria; The BC Teacher’s Federation; West Coast Leaf; and The BC Law Foundation.

 All the support required comes from the partners involved in the project.
 With the membership base of the BC Teacher's Federation, there is a guarantee that once the content is approved by the BC Teacher's Federation executive, having been vetted by the focus groups, the material will be used in BC schools.
 Making sure that the materials are also web based will meet a greater national need since these educational resources are not available.